Morris Carnovsky

 Morris Carnovsky (September 5, 1897 - September 1, 1992) was an American stage and film actor.
 He was one of the founders of the Group Theatre (1931-1940) in New York City and had a thriving acting career both on Broadway and in films until, in the early 1950s, professional colleagues told the House Un-American Activities Committee that Carnovsky had been a Communist Party member.
 He was blacklisted and worked less frequently for a few years, but then re-established his acting career, taking on many Shakespearean roles at the Stratford Shakespeare Festival and performing the title roles in college campus productions of King Lear and The Merchant of Venice.
 Carnovsky's nephew is veteran character actor and longtime "Pathmark Guy" James Karen.

 Early life

-Carnovsky was born in St. Louis, Missouri on September 5, 1897, to Ike (born Karnovsky) and Jennie Stillman, both Jewish immigrants from the Russian Empire.
+Carnovsky was born in St. Louis, Missouri, on September 5, 1897, to Ike (born Karnovsky) and Jennie Stillman, both Jewish immigrants from the Russian Empire.
 The librarian Leon Carnovsky (1903–1975) was his younger brother.
 His father, a grocer from Lithuania, took him to performances of the Yiddish theater.
 In 1975, he recalled: "There was such richness in their portrayals of Jewish life.
 I could savor it.
 Once I smelled greasepaint, I was committed."
-He graduated from Washington University in St. Louis in 1920 and then moved to Boston where he acted in his first professional stage production.
+He attended Washington University in St. Louis, where he was a prominent member of the Thyrsus Dramatic Society, one of the first student-run theatre groups west of the Mississippi.
+He graduated in 1920 and then moved to Boston where he acted in his first professional stage production.